Madagascar pratincole

 The Madagascar pratincole (Glareola ocularis) is a species of bird in the family Glareolidae.

 It is found in Comoros, Ethiopia, Kenya, Madagascar, Mozambique, Somalia, Tanzania, possibly Mauritius, and possibly Réunion.

-Its natural habitats are subtropical or tropical seasonally wet or flooded lowland grassland, rivers, freshwater lakes, rocky shores, and intertidal marshes.
+Its natural habitats are subtropical or tropical seasonally wet or flooded lowland grassland, rivers, freshwater lakes, rocky shores, and intertidal marshes; it migrates to the coast of East Africa in the winter.

-It is threatened by habitat loss.
+It is the rarest species in the Glareola genus, and is threatened by habitat loss.

+Its breeding season lasts from October to December, peaking in November.